hashbangcode/drupal-services-talk/src/slides.md

 ## Dependency Injection

-Dependecy injection sounds complicated, but its just the practice of <strong>injecting the things the object needs</strong>, instead of <strong>baking them into the class</strong>.
+Dependency injection sounds complicated, but its just the practice of <strong>injecting the things the object needs</strong>, instead of <strong>baking them into the class</strong>.

 ---